symfony/symfony-docs/components/dom_crawler.rst

 .. sidebar:: Manipulating and Dumping a ``Crawler``

-    These methods on the ``Crawler`` are intended to initially populate your ``Crawler`` and aren't intended to be used to further manipulate a DOM (though this is possible).
+    These methods on the ``Crawler`` are intended to initially populate your ``Crawler`` and are not intended to be used to further manipulate a DOM (though this is possible).
 However, since the ``Crawler`` is a set of :phpclass:`DOMElement` objects, you can use any method or property available on :phpclass:`DOMElement`, :phpclass:`DOMNode` or :phpclass:`DOMDocument`.